-- a SelectExpression

-- a VALUES list

-- a multiple-row VALUES expression
+- A SelectExpression - A single-row or multiple-row VALUES expression

-Single-row and multiple-row lists can include the keyword DEFAULT.
+Single-row and multiple-row VALUES expressions can include the keyword DEFAULT.
 Specifying DEFAULT for a column inserts the column's default value into the column.
 Another way to insert the default value into the column is to omit the column from the column list and only insert values into other columns in the table.
-For more information see VALUES Expression.
+For more information, see VALUES expression.